Annual Privacy Notice

 Sending E-mail to Us

 E-mail sent within the Website is secure.
 However, e-mail sent to us through other means may not be secure unless we advise you that security measures will be in place prior to your transmitting the information.
 Do not send confidential information such as social security or account numbers to us via an unsecured e-mail.
-Such communications should be sent to use via postal mail at Rushmore Loan Management Services LLC, Customer Service Department, PO Box 52708, Irvine, California 92619-2708, or you may call us at the number set forth below.
+Such communications should be sent to use via postal mail at Rushmore Loan Management Services LLC, Customer Care Department, PO Box 52708, Irvine, California 92619-2708, or you may call us at the number set forth below.

 The Website is directed at adult customers and potential customers.
 We do not knowingly collect personal information from children through the Website.
 We encourage parents and legal guardians to monitor their children’s Internet usage and instruct their children to never provider personal information through any website without their permission.
 If you have reason to believe that a child has provided personal information to us through the Website, please contact us, and we will endeavor to delete that information from our databases.